- Tap Settings on your iOS device

 - 6. Remove DNS servers if any exists

-- 7. Click on Add server and enter YOUR DNS IP Address
+- 7. Click on Add server and enter YOUR SMART DNS IP Address, Save the settings and restart your iOS device.

 - If you have older iOS versions please do the next: